MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-manage-extensions.md

 ## Get ready to manage extensions

+Before you begin
+The extensions options assume that you already have Microsoft Edge managed for your users.
+For more information about setting up administrative templates for Microsoft Edge policies, see:
+•	Configure Microsoft Edge policy settings on Windows
+•	Configure for Windows with Intune
+•	Configure for Windows with Mobile Device Management
+•	Configure for macOS using a .plist
+•	Configure for macOS with Jamf
+The configuration steps in this article are for Windows, for the corresponding implementation in MAC/Linux, see the Microsoft Edge browser policy reference.

+## Decide which extensions to allow

 Most organizations should manage extensions by their permissions and what websites they have access to.
 This method is more secure, easier to manage, and is scalable for large organizations.

 - Blocked/allowed permissions – Lets you control extensions by the permissions they need.
 - Runtime block hosts – Lets you to control what websites these extensions can access.
-- Force install extensions – Lets you install extensions silently.
-- Allowlist/blocklist (if required) – Decide what extensions are allowed to be installed.

 Using this approach saves time because you only need to set these once.
-And with the run-time hosts policy, your most important sites will be protected.
+And with the run-time hosts policy, your most important sites will be protected.There are other options as well such as:
+•	Force install extensions – Lets you install extensions silently.

-### Decide which extensions to allow
+•	Allowlist/blocklist (if required) – Decide what extensions are allowed to be installed.

 Use the following steps as a guide to decide which extensions to allow in your organization.